TheFireCo/genkit-plugins/examples/README.md

 console.log(await response.text());
 ```

+Genkit doesn't prevent you from using any of the available models from various aforementioned providers.
+Feel free to play around with different models in any of our prompt examples by conveniently swapping different models in the `model` field!

 ### Defining the prompts

 One of the main benefits of Genkit is the ability to define the prompt as code and register it with Genkit,and for that you can use `definePrompt` function: